fuzzballb/nd00333-capstone/README.md

 Inverse of regularization strength: 3.5888602469365685 Maximum amount of iterations: 100

-For the Hyperparameter tuning, running tests with the other two available strategies (Grid sampling or Bayesian sampling) might also produce more optimal hyperparameters

 ![best model](https://github.com/fuzzballb/nd00333-capstone/blob/master/Screenshots/HyperParameters/Best%20model.PNG?raw=true "best model")

 ![widget](https://github.com/fuzzballb/nd00333-capstone/blob/master/Screenshots/HyperParameters/Rundetails.PNG?raw=true "widget")

+### How to improve the project in the future
+For the Hyperparameter tuning, running tests with the other two available strategies (Grid sampling or Bayesian sampling) might produce more optimal hyperparameters.
+Currently Random sampling is used to find the best parameters, but as the name suggests these are random pics.
+Sampling the whole grid using "Grid sampling" and a lot of iterations, would probably lead to finding even better results.
+The downside is that this takes a lot more iterations.
+To mitigate this, we could also use "Bayesian sampling" which is a smarter way of finding optimal results, by searching around results that have high accuracy instead of searching on the whole search grid.

 ## Model Deployment